remoteintech/remote-jobs/company-profiles/jitera.md

 ## Company blurb

-We are nocode start up and incubator of a lots of web service. our business are
+We are nocode start up and incubator of a lots of web service.
+Our services are:

 + Create code automation platform. *not open now. using only inside company
 + Create web service (client work) using code automation tool by us.

 ## Company size

 35-50

 ## Remote status